calebjenkins/FakeAuth/README.md

 );
 ```

-You can also re-use any profiles that impliment `IFakeAuthProfile` directly on your `HttpClient`:
+You can also re-use any profiles that implement `IFakeAuthProfile` directly on your `HttpClient`:
 ```csharp
  client.SetFakeAuthClaims<DefaultProfile>();
 ```